 "Manti is very smart and mature and can handle situations off the field, being a very smooth situation for him."

-Sam is regarded by his teammates and coaches at Mizzou as strong-willed, and Missouri OT Justin Britt said he believes Sam will be ready for the attention he'll get — not only Saturday at the combine but also in an NFL locker room.
+Sam is regarded by his teammates and coaches at Mizzou as being strong-willed, and Missouri OT Justin Britt said he believes Sam will be ready for the attention he'll get — not only Saturday at the combine but also in an NFL locker room.

 "Mike's a good guy," Britt said.
 "He's a guy who speaks from his heart.
 He'll tell you how he feels and when he feels it.
-I don't think he would have done that on national TV if he didn't have the courage to face the questions about his sexuality.
+I don't think he would have done that on national TV if he didn't have the courage to [face the questions about his sexuality.

 "He's a really good teammate.
 He's respectful and loyal, someone I can call a brother."

-Several NFL teams issued statements following Sam's announcement, and they had a familiar hymn to them — basically that the teams applauded Sam's bravery but that he, like every other prospect, will be evaluated on what he does on the field.
+Several NFL teams issued statements following Sam's announcement, and they had a familiar hymn to them — basically that the teams applauded Sam's bravery but that he, like every other prospect, will be evaluated on what he did on the field.

 "The overriding factor is always, can the player play?
 And then [you have to] make sure you put him in the right situation," Telesco said.
 "I talked [earlier] about [Chargers running back] Danny Woodhead and his passion for the game, and that’s all important.
 But in the end, you have to be able to play football in this league."